The Political Economy of Human Rights: Content

 In the study's frontispiece, countries that practice torture on an administrative basis during the 1970s are listed.
-Most of these countries are defined by the authors as being in the US ”sphere of influence”.
-These include the right wing dictatorships that at the time governed most of Latin America as well as a handful of dictatorships in the Middle East (including the shah's Iran which they quote the Secretary-General of Amnesty International as claiming to have the world's worst human rights record), Northern Africa, Southern Europe and Asia.
+Most of these countries are defined by the authors as being in the US "sphere of influence".
+These include the right-wing dictatorships that at the time governed most of Latin America (see Operation Condor) as well as a handful of dictatorships in the Middle East (including the Shah's Iran which they quote the Secretary-General of Amnesty International as claiming to have the world's worst human rights record), Northern Africa, Southern Europe and Asia.
 The countries are said to be in the U.S. sphere of influence because they have been recipients of significant amounts of U.S. military aid and training.

 The authors note that the study is not devoted to an analysis of the Soviet empire, although in summarizing their findings they do make some tangential remarks comparing the American and Soviet empires, the latter being defined by the authors as Eastern Europe.
 They quote Amnesty as finding that torture seems to have declined in Eastern Europe since the death of Stalin.
-From this they conclude that the growth of torture which has occurred since then, appears to be ”largely a Free World phenomenon”, i.e. occurring in the American sphere of influence.
+From this they conclude that the growth of torture which has occurred since then, appears to be "largely a Free World phenomenon", i.e. occurring in the American sphere of influence.

-In a critical review (see "Reception" below) Morris mentions Soviet backing for the Argentine dictatorship as an example of an alleged omission in the work he reviews.
+In a critical review (see "Reception" below), Morris mentions Soviet backing for the Argentine dictatorship as an example of an alleged omission in the work he reviews.
 However, Chomsky and Herman do discuss that fact.
 They also feature references to Soviet (and American) support for human rights violations by Ethiopian governments.
 They present evidence of American support for the regime of Idi Amin.

 In their chapter on Cambodia under Khmer Rouge rule, Chomsky and Herman firmly conclude that major atrocities have occurred.
 They review the available evidence, concluding that pieces of evidence that give the worst possible picture of the Khmer Rouge regime are given massive publicity in the U.S., while evidence giving a more positive picture—many of which they review, without endorsement—get systematically suppressed.
 One theme in the chapter is that, the very nature of the U.S. propaganda system is such that, analyses that present the Khmer Rouge in a favorable light, will be relegated to obscure sources.

-The authors discuss, among many other documents, Murder in a Gentle Land by John Barron and Anthony Paul, a study extremely critical of the Khmer Rouge, which, they note was ”widely and generally quite favorably reviewed” and ”subject to extensive comment” served up to a ”mass audience”.
-They present a detailed review of the book, at the end of which they conclude that it ”will not withstand scrutiny.
-The historical comments are worthless and their effort to document what might have been observed reduces to the testimony of refugees, that is, unverifiable testimony.”
+The authors discuss, among many other documents, Murder in a Gentle Land by John Barron and Anthony Paul, a study extremely critical of the Khmer Rouge, which, they note was "widely and generally quite favorably reviewed" and "subject to extensive comment" served up to a "mass audience".
+They present a detailed review of the book, at the end of which they conclude that it "will not withstand scrutiny.
+The historical comments are worthless and their effort to document what might have been observed reduces to the testimony of refugees, that is, unverifiable testimony."